 Program Description and Target Audience

-The NIDA-funded Research in Addiction Medicine Scholars (RAMS) Program aims to develop skills in addiction medicine research among physicians from ABAM Foundation-accredited addiction medicine fellowship programs or addiction psychiatry fellowship programs across the United States.
+The National Institute on Drug Abuse (NIDA)-funded Research in Addiction Medicine Scholars (RAMS) Program aims to develop skills in addiction research among physicians from American College of Academic Addiction Medicine (ACAAM) Foundation-accredited addiction medicine fellowship programs or addiction psychiatry fellowship programs across North America.

-The RAMS Program is intended to make important contributions to the development of the next generation of addiction physician researchers in order to provide better care for patients with and at risk for addictive diseases.
+The RAMS Program is intended to make important contributions to the development of the next generation of addiction physician researchers in order to provide better care for patients with and at risk for substance use disorders.

-Applicants must be addiction medicine or addiction psychiatry fellows in a 2-year program (or equivalent) with a research component.
-They will be able to apply and attend the Boston Retreats with an accompanying faculty mentor.
+Applicants must be addiction medicine or addiction psychiatry fellows in a 1- or 2-year program (or equivalent) with a research component.
+They will be able to apply and attend the Boston and CPDD retreats with an accompanying faculty mentor.

-3) To facilitate the development of a robust research training infrastructure as part of an Addiction Medicine fellowship by providing training to RAM Scholars’ institutional mentors.
+3) To facilitate the development of a robust research training infrastructure as part of an Addiction Medicine or Addiction Psychiatry fellowship by providing training to RAM Scholars’ institutional mentors.

 4) To provide leadership training for addiction subspecialty physicians that will be woven into the existing 2-year curriculum by combining didactic sessions with experiential learning at the annual retreats and through dedicated webinars.